lsc4ss-s21/final-project-ask-lsc/README.md

 ### Word2Vec

 Word2Vec is an algorithm used in natural language processing.
 Specifically, the algorithm uses neural networks to learn word associations using a large amount of text.
-This algorithm fits perfectly with our corpus, seeing that we are using a large amount of data.
-We also decided to use Word2Vec because this algorithm converts each distinct word into a vector.
+This algorithm fits perfectly with our corpus, given that we are using a large amount of data (84GB).
+We also decided to use Word2Vec because this algorithm converts each distinct word into a vector, and allows for easy access to word synonyms, which allows us to analyze relationships between different words in the vocabulary.
-By converting each word into a vector, we are then able to conduct both sentiment analysis and topic analysis on each comment in each target subreddit.
+We tokenized our lemmatized data in PySpark and fed it to our word2vec model, which transformed our text into numeric vectors for analysis.
+Then, we took a list of salient keywords that are used frequently within the red pill forum (girl, woman, feminist, stacy, chad, becky, beta, love, wish, deserve), and searched for their synonyms, which were the words that had the highest similarity scores to the keywords.
+We derived the top ten most similar words to each keyword for all keywords in our list.

 ### Sentiment Analysis